cesarsiguencia/10000-days/README.md

 9. Run 'npm start' in the command line, then navigate to browser and go to http://localhost:4000

 ### Future Plans for this Project
-1. Switch from a MySQL database to a PostgreSQL database
+1. |COMPLETED| - Switch from a MySQL database to a PostgreSQL database
 2. Add Hearts to the database so users can 'heart' posts, similar to Instagram.
 3. Convert app into a PWA for users to download to their mobile devices.